-Current Status: The New Mexico Department of Game and Fish listed the O. c. mexicana subspecies, excluding the Peloncillo Mountains and Red Rock Wildlife Area populations, as endangered in 1980 (Jones and Schmitt, 1997).
+Current Status: The New Mexico State Game Commission approved a listing of the O. c. mexicana subspecies as endangered in 1980, excluding the Peloncillo Mountains and Red Rock Wildlife Area populations in 1988 (Jones and Schmitt, 1997).
 This subspecies also has special protection in Mexico (Secretaría de Desarrollo Social, 1994).
 Desert bighorn sheep populations in New Mexico have declined precipitously, and they now occur in a handful of the mountain ranges that they historical inhabited.
-While it is difficult to accurately determine when the populations of desert bighorn sheep in New Mexico were locally extirpated, it is generally believed to have occurred are as follows: Prior to 1800: Zuni and Magdalena Mountains; Between 1850-1900: San Francisco River and Turkey Creek drainages and Burro Mountains; Early 1900s: Alamo Hueco, Animas, Peloncillo, and West Potrillo Mountains; 1940s to 1950s: Guadalupe and Sacramento Mountains and El Malpais area (NMDGF, 1995).
+While it is difficult to accurately determine when the populations of desert bighorn sheep in New Mexico were locally extirpated, it is generally believed to have occurred as follows: prior to 1800 in the Zuni and Magdalena Mountains; between 1850-1900 in the San Francisco River and Turkey Creek drainages and Burro Mountains; early 1900s in the Alamo Hueco, Animas, Peloncillo, and West Potrillo Mountains; 1940s to 1950s in the Guadalupe and Sacramento Mountains and El Malpais area (NMDGF, 2003).

-Currently, there are only six desert bighorn sheep populations in New Mexico (including the captive population at Red Rock), all but 2 of which were established or re-established through transplant efforts.
-The total free ranging population of desert bighorn sheep in New Mexico is currently estimated at approximately 190 individuals, with an additional 90 sheep at the Red Rock captive facility (NMDGF, 2003).
-Based on aerial and ground surveys, individual desert bighorn sheep population estimates are: Peloncillos (N=25); Hatchet (N=50); San Andres (N=60); Fra Cristobal (N=50-75); and Ladron (N=27).
+Currently, there are only six desert bighorn sheep populations in New Mexico (including the captive population at Red Rock), all of which were established or re-established through transplant efforts.
+The total free ranging population of desert bighorn sheep in New Mexico is currently estimated at approximately 305-370 individuals, with an additional 60 sheep at the Red Rock captive facility (NMDGF, unpublished data).
+Based on aerial and ground surveys, individual desert bighorn sheep population estimates are: Peloncillos (N=60-70); Hatchets (N=60-75); San Andres (N=105-110); Fra Cristobal (N=55-80); and Ladrone (N=25-35).

 A population and habitat viability analysis (PVHA) was conducted for New Mexico desert bighorn sheep in July 1999.
 The PVHA results suggested that without regular and substantial supplementation, all existing populations of desert bighorn in New Mexico were at significant risk of extinction within 65 years (Fisher et al., 1999).
 High mortality rates appeared to be the proximate factor placing these populations at risk (Fisher et al., 1999).
-The persistence of a male-biased sex ratio among lambs born at the Red Rock facility also threatened New Mexico's augmentation and reintroduction programs.
+The persistence of a male-biased sex ratio among lambs born at the Red Rock facility also impacts New Mexico's augmentation and reintroduction programs.

 A plan to guide recovery of desert bighorn sheep in New Mexico was completed in 2003 (NMDGF, 2003).
-This plan identifies the criteria for down listing desert bighorn sheep from endangered to threatened as \geq 250 free-ranging desert bighorn distributed among at least 2 distinct populations or metapopulations, each containing \geq 100 individuals.
-Currently, there are no metapopulations within the State that meet the criteria of at least 100 individuals.
+This plan identifies the criteria for downlisting from endangered to threatened as \geq 250 free-ranging desert bighorn distributed among at least 2 distinct populations or metapopulations, each containing \geq 100 individuals.